SCToolsfactory/SCJMapper-V2/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.36 - BETA Build 71
+- new feature - window for realtime monitoring of the controls (works also in background)
+- add - silently dumps the CSV list along the backup xml file into MyDocuments
-V 2.35 - BETA Build 70
+- improvement - try to add more usability for the config path setting V 2.35 - BETA Build 70
 - add - GUI translation support (english, german, french so far..)
 - add - provide CIG asset texts/translations for actions and maps